 Each Tuesday from 7 – 8:15 PM in the Chapel, we learn other ways to enter into contemplative prayer.
 We believe that contemplative prayer is a gift or a grace from God and that there are many ways to enter into that gift.
 We focus not only on meditation but also on other contemplative spiritual practices, discussions and readings.
 Following this time of exploration, there is space and silence to process and share individual experiences.

-Our time together begins with gentle movement at 6:30 PM in the narthex.
-Yoga instructor Roberta Strickler will guide us through simple and easy movements to release energy and help us calmly transition into our meditation at 7 PM.
+Our time together begins with gentle movement at 6:30 PM in the narthex where we are guided through simple and easy movements to release energy and help us calmly transition into our meditation at 7 PM.
 No mat, equipment or special clothing is needed.
 Come any time during the evening.

 Recent Explorations and Discussions

 Sometime during each of the four seasons, we travel to a nearby farm to spend a couple of hours simply sitting and noticing our surroundings, paying attention to how God may be speaking to each of us through the wonder of his creation.

 Spiritual direction is about two people taking time out of busy schedules to discern the presence of God in our daily lives.
 It is learning to see Him in the mundane and in the magnificent moments of our lives.

 From time to time, we offer short-term sessions on the gentle Hatha-style yoga that focuses on breathing and alignment.
 Taught as a spiritual practice, participants learn to focus on breathing and alignment as they become more aware of God within.

 In these sessions, we practice play and then pause to notice what’s happening in our inner world.
 What are we feeling as we play?
 What sense of God do we have when we play?
 How does God meet us during play?